Giving light a new twist with standard optical fibres: rainbow Archimedean spiral emission: Results

-Remarkably, our OAM beam generation method is linear, hence it does not require particularly high laser powers.
-As detailed in the Supplementary, OAM beams could be generated independently of the laser average power and pulse duration.
-For example, we could generate a red spiral beam by using a CW He-Ne laser (see Fig.\ref{setup}b-left), and even by using a standard laser pointer as a source!
-OAM generation does not appear to be affected by varying the input state of polarization, and it is wavelength-independent.
+When we observe spiral emission, the luminescence always traces a helical shape.
+Therefore, we can state that the spiral emission is seeded by the TOAM.
+In other words, generating a spiral shape in the far-field intensity requires a symmetry breaking of the propagating field (e.g. in the phase) in the plane transverse to its propagation direction, which always produces a TOAM \cite{bliokh2013goos,zhao2017identifying}.
+Indeed, such spiral emission from multimode optical fibers was earlier observed, and explained by means of a ray tracing model \cite{coutts2018diagnostic}.
+In that work, a helical trajectory for the propagating beam is imposed by a controlled microbending along the fiber.
+Whereas, in our case, the TOAM is provided by the input coupling conditions.
+Remarkably, our spiral emission generation method is linear, hence it does not require particularly high laser powers.
+As detailed in the Supplementary, spiral emission could be generated independently of the laser average power and pulse duration.
+For example, we could generate a red spiral beam by using a CW He-Ne laser (see Fig.~\ref{setup}b-left), and even by using a standard laser pointer as a source (see Supplementary)!
+Furthermore, spiral emission does not appear to be affected by varying the input state of polarization, and it is wavelength-independent.

-Numerical simulations have been performed, in order to reproduce the spiral emission formation.
-In Fig.\ref{numerical}a, we report how a beam that is initially focused on a point, progressively occupies all of the cladding area (see Methods for details of the numerical model).
-In Fig.\ref{numerical}a we also plot the far-field, corresponding to the spatial distribution of the field inside the fibre.